- What is the purpose of the Fund for Vocations?

-Ask the superior to write the letter stating that your acceptance is contingent on your debt being cleared or covered by third party.
-Acceptance letters with contingencies for debt qualify as the acceptance letter needed with your application.
+Ask the superior to write a letter stating that your acceptance is contingent on your debt being cleared or covered by a third party.
+Then we are good to go!

-- I have received a grant, but I will not enter my order for some months.
-What should I do about my student loans?
+- I have received a grant but will not enter my order for some months.
+What should I do about my student loans in the meantime?

-- If I’m denied a grant can I reapply next year?
+- If I am denied a grant can I reapply?

 Yes.
-If you are denied a grant and you continue to make good faith efforts to pay your student loans, you can reapply.
-In the year between applications, you should work to pay down your debt as aggressively as you can.
+If you are denied a grant and you continue to make good faith efforts to pay your student loans, you can reapply in six months.
+In the six months between applications, you should work to pay down your debt as aggressively as you can.
 Doing so will improve your chance of receiving a grant next time.
 If you are able, you should pay more than the minimum monthly payments on your loans.
-See this answer to learn how best to structure extra payments.
 If you cannot afford to make the minimum payments, you need to find a way to change your situation so that you can.

 - If I enter my order, can I reapply?

 The primary reason is because after entry to most religious institutes and seminary formation programs you will no longer be able to earn money to pay down your debt.
 We permit reapplication because we expect that in the intervening time you will have been working to pay down your debt.
 With a lower debt balance, you improve your chances of receiving a grant.
-With no improvement in your debt balance, there is no reason for the review board to reevaluate your request for a grant.
 If your formation program allows you to work or if some other source of making your debt payments is available, then you may be able to reapply after entrance.
 The key thing is to continue to make at least the minimum payments on your debt while you wait to reapply.
-Secondarily, from our perspective, by allowing you to enter while you still have debt, your order is implicitly accepting responsibility for the eventual payment of your debt.
-Currently, the Fund’s resources are very limited: we turn down over half of our applicants.
-If your order is willing to take responsibility for your debt, we will direct our limited resources to other applicants who have no such support.

 - If I receive a grant but later discern the order is not right for me, can you hold my grant until I find a new order?

 No. Grants are issued for the unique combination of a person, a religious institute, and a particular entry to that institute.
 If you determine that your vocation is not with the institute for which the grant was issued and you therefore leave formation, the grant terminates.
 We cannot hold the grant open while you discern for another religious institute.
-You must reapply, according to the regular application schedule, if you later wish to receive assistance to enter a different institute.
-Having previously received a grant is neither detrimental nor beneficial to your chances of receiving a subsequent grant.
+You may reapply, however, if you later wish to receive assistance to enter a different institute.
 You must reapply even if you discern that you should return to your original institute.

 - I do not live in the United States.
 Can I apply for a grant?